jaeungkim/jaeungkim/README.md

 * 💼 I have 2+ years of professional experience in full-stack web development.
 * 🎯 My main areas of expertise are frontend and backend development, 3D web technologies, and cloud computing.
 * 📚 I'm fluent in English and Korean.
-* 🏅 I'm a member of Mensa International.

 ## 🛠️ Technologies & Tools